All About Ferrets

 Ferrets For Dummies

-are properly acquainted with the rules.
-Some countries don’t allow ferrets to be domesticated as house pets,
+acquainted with the rules.
+Some countries don’t allow ferrets to be domesticated as house pets, while other allow

 Behaviour, Habits and Idiosyncrasies